chaseruskin/orbit/docs/src/tutorials/dependencies.md

 $ orbit plan --lock-only
 ```

-The lockfile saves information for `orbit` to use later when needing to reconstruct the state of an IP.
-This includes saving information about all IP dependencies, their checksums, and potential sources of retrieval.
+The lockfile saves information for `orbit` to use later when needing to reconstruct the state of an ip.
+This includes saving information about all ip dependencies, their checksums, and potential sources of retrieval.
 Remember, the Orbit.lock file is automatically managed by `orbit` and does not require direct user editing.